-Mitigation Timing ing Mitigation Measure Pre- Construction Construction Post- Construction Operation Status Status Notes AES-2a: Minimize OCS construction activity on residential and park areas outside the Caltrain ROW. x x Ongoing The OCS proposed construction schedule has been provided to the JPB.
+Reporting Pre- Construction Construction Post- Construction Operation ing Mitigation Measure Construction Post- Construction Operation Status Status Notes AES-2a: Minimize OCS construction activity on residential and park areas outside the Caltrain ROW. x x Ongoing The OCS proposed construction schedule has been provided to the JPB.
 OCS construction began the week of October 2, 2017.
-The D-B has used the potholing process to assist in locating conflicts in the 35% design and attempting to relocate OCS pole locations within the ROW, thereby avoiding parks and residential areas.
-AES-2b: Aesthetic treatments for OCS poles, TPFs in sensitive visual locations, and Overbridge Protection Barriers. x Ongoing The design requirements indicated in the measure have been implemented as described, and coordination with the specific jurisdictions regarding pole colors and design, TPFs, and Overbridge Protection Barriers, is ongoing.
-AES-4a: Minimize spillover light during nighttime construction. x Ongoing OCS construction began the week of October 2, 2017.
-The BBI community relations lead has notified nearby residents of upcoming construction.
+The D-B has utilized the potholing process to assist in locating conflicts in the 35% design and attempting to relocate OCS pole locations within the ROW.
+AES-2b: Aesthetic treatments for OCS poles, TPFs in sensitive visual locations, and Overbridge Protection Barriers. x Ongoing The design requirements indicated in the measure have been implemented as described, and coordination with the specific jurisdictions regarding pole colors and design is ongoing.
+Coordination with the JPB & local jurisdiction regarding Overbridge Protection Barriers and TPFs is ongoing.
+AES-4a: Minimize spillover light during nighttime construction. x Ongoing OCS construction began the week of October 2, 2017; and the BBI community relations lead has notified nearby residents of upcoming construction.
 During construction, lighting is faced inward, towards the railroad tracks, and any complaints will be documented and addressed by the BBI community relations lead.
-AES-4b: Minimize light spillover at TPFs. x Upcoming The design requirements indicated in the measure are being used in the design process of the TPFs.
-AQ-2a: Implement BAAQMD basic and additional construction mitigation measures to reduce construction- related dust. x x Ongoing The Dust Mitigation Plan was submitted to the JPB.
+AES-4b: Minimize light spillover at TPFs. x Upcoming The design requirements indicated in the measure are being utilized in the design and construction process.
+AQ-2a: Implement BAAQMD basic and additional construction mitigation measures to reduce construction- related dust. x x Ongoing The Dust Mitigation Plan was submitted to the JPB and approved.
 The requirements in the Dust Mitigation Plan will be implemented throughout the construction period and documented in daily reports.

-Reporting Mitigation Timing ing Mitigation Measure Pre- Construction Construction Post- Construction Operation Status Status Notes AQ-2b: Implement BAAQMD basic and additional construction mitigation measures to control construction- related ROG and NOX emissions. x x Ongoing The Equipment Emissions Control Plan was submitted to the JPB.
+Reporting Mitigation Timing ing Mitigation Measure Pre- Construction Construction Post- Construction Operation Status Status Notes AQ-2b: Implement BAAQMD basic and additional construction mitigation measures to control construction- related ROG and NOX emissions. x x Ongoing The Equipment Emissions Control Plan was submitted to the JPB and approved.
 The requirements in the Equipment Emissions Control Plan will be implemented throughout the construction period and documented in daily reports.
-AQ-2c: Utilize clean diesel- powered equipment during construction to control construction-related ROG and NOX emissions. x x Ongoing The Equipment Emissions Control Plan was submitted to the JPB.
+AQ-2c: Utilize clean diesel- powered equipment during construction to control construction-related ROG and NOX emissions. x x Ongoing The Equipment Emissions Control Plan was submitted to the JPB and approved.
 The requirements in the Equipment Emissions Control Plan will be implemented throughout the construction period and documented in daily reports.
 BIO-1a: Implement general biological impact avoidance measures. x x Ongoing Worker Environmental Awareness Training is provided to all project- related personnel before they work on the project.
 All measures as described will be implemented throughout the construction period and documented in daily reports.
 BIO-1b: Implement special- status plant species avoidance and revegetation measures. x x x Complete Not applicable.
 Subsequent habitat assessment and avoidance of Communication Hill eliminated any potential to affect special-status plant species.
 The measure is not needed.